dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/strapi.md

 1. Go to API tokens under global settings.
 1. Create a new API token.
 1. Fill in Name, Description, and Duration.
-1. Choose token type: Read Only, Full Access, or custom (with find and findOne selected).
+1. Choose a token type: Read Only, Full Access, or custom (with find and findOne selected).
 1. Save to view your API token.
 1. Copy it for DLT secrets setup.

+> Note: The Strapi UI, which is described here, might change.
+> The full guide is available at [this link.](https://docs.strapi.io/user-docs/settings/API-tokens)

 ### Initialize the verified source